Lagkouvardos/Cronos/README.md

 Cronos sections description
 Parameters:
-This is the file where you select your prefered parameters for Chronos to run.
+This is the file where you select your prefered parameters for Cronos to run.
 Additionally, files containing the information are specified here and some parameters for the Machine Learning Techniques.

 Clustering:
 This section reads all the files for the analysis (! your files will not be altered) and downloads all the required packages in the R environment in order to run the analysis.
 Samples are assigned to timepoints and the phylogenetic distances between them are calculated via Unifrac metric.
 Clustering on a dissimilarity matrix calculated for all samples of every timepoint is performed via PAM (Partitioning Around Medoid) method.